 2. Island View Beach Regional Park

-At Island View Beach, you’ll find a never-ending sand and pebble beach that stretches along the eastern Saanich Peninsula.
-Here, you can walk along hundreds of meters of gorgeous beach before heading back through an inland trail featuring dunes and thickets.
+At Island View Beach Regional Park, you’ll find a never-ending sand and pebble beach that stretches along the eastern Saanich Peninsula.
+Here, you can walk along hundreds of meters of gorgeous beach before heading back through the inland Island View Beach trail featuring dunes and thickets.

 Many bird species can be found along the shore and on the inland trail.
 As a result, the area is very popular with birdwatchers.
 Additionally, marine mammals like seals and sea lions can be spotted swimming past the beach.

-Esquimalt Lagoon is one of the more unique, beautiful beaches in Victoria, BC.
-This long, scenic beach stretches along the Coberg Peninsula, a spit of sand and rock that encloses the lagoon.
-At one end of the peninsula, there is a small channel connecting the lagoon to the ocean.
+Esquimalt Lagoon is one of the more unique, beautiful beaches in Victoria.
+This long, scenic beach stretches along the Coberg Peninsula, a spit of sand and rock that encloses the shallow lagoon.
+At one end of the peninsula, there is a small tidal channel connecting the lagoon to the ocean.
 You can even drive along the peninsula on Ocean Boulevard!

 The lagoon has an incredibly unique beach that’s worth the visit.
 All kinds of driftwood sculptures of birds and mythical creatures line the beach.
-Over the lagoon, you’ll spot the massive Hatley Castle.
-Also nearby, there is a picturesque lighthouse watching over the coast and a historic military site that you can explore.
+Acros the lagoon, you’ll spot the massive Hatley Castle, part of the Royal Roads University.
+Also nearby, there is the picturesque Fisgard Lighthouse watching over the coast and a historic military site at Fort Rodd Hill that you can explore.

 The beach at Esquimalt Lagoon is perfect for a long walk, sunbathing, and swimming (if you can brave the cold water).
 You can stroll down the beach and then return on the lagoon path, enjoying both sides of the peninsula.
 Look for birds while you’re walking.
 Esquimalt Lagoon is designated as a migratory bird sanctuary, so it’s the perfect spot for birdwatching!

 You’ll usually see people playing beach volleyball on the south side of the beach or lawn games in the park.
-It’s also a popular event venue and is home to the annual Oak Bay Tea Party.
+Willows Beach is also a popular event venue and is home to the annual Oak Bay Tea Party.
+During summer, the city regularly hosts free yoga classes.
 Around Christmas, you can even watch a lighted ship parade from the shore of Willows Beach!

-Almost every time I visit Willows Beach, I’ll spot wildlife.
+There’s a good chance you’ll spot wildlife at Willows Beach.
 River otters like fishing along the north side of the beach.
-Often, harbour seals will be lazily swimming in the sun.
-And, motionless herons can be spotted fishing in the shallow waters.
+Harbor seals like to swim slowly past the beach, enjoying the warm sun.
+Motionless herons can be spotted fishing in the shallow waters.
 Sometimes, you’ll even spot black-tailed deer going for a dip in the ocean!

 Willows Beach is just south of Cattle Point and Uplands Park.
 These are amazing spots for looking in tide pools and walking through purple Camas flowers in rare Gary Oak Meadows.
 Also, Cattle Point is a great spot to launch a kayak or boat and explore the coast around Willows Beach.